PWR 1NF: Language 2.0: Investigating the Rhetoric of Digital Language

 Texts in Conversation

 (1800-2400 words; 6-8 pages) This assignment reviews and analyzes an existing “conversation” on an issue of interest to you.
 Looking at a range of scholarly and popular sources, you’ll get to explore several perspectives.
-Research topics will grow out of collaboration we do in class.
-One writer might explore how tablet devices result in a loss of the physical aspect of reading and how this change impacts the nature of publishing.
-Another might study how trending hashtags such as#ALSIceBucketChallenge or #OscarsSoWhite can trigger medical or social change.
-What can our research tell us about the effects of changing means of communication?
+Research topics will grow out of collaboration we do in class and will address the question: What can our research tell us about the effects of changing means of communication?

 Note: Part of our learning will include designing interview questions and surveys you can use for your own fieldwork.